vertex-analytics/docs/src/manual/manual.md

     </script>
   ```

-  - This section refers to all of the data visualization logic that is executed within v9's runtime.
-This includes the class declaration for the v9 event feed, the lifecycle methods associated with a v9 feed, and the instantiation of a v9 feed object after defining all of the data visualization logic within the class body.
+  - This section houses all of the data visualization logic that is executed through the v9 API.
+This includes the class declaration for the v9 event [v9](../class/src/index.js~v9.html).[feed](../class/src/index.js~feed.html), the lifecycle methods associated with a v9 [feed](../class/src/index.js~feed.html), and the instantiation of a [v9](../class/src/index.js~v9.html).[feed](../class/src/index.js~feed.html) object after overriding all of the data visualization logic within the CustomFeed class body.

-    There are five lifecycle methods associated with each v9 feed.
+    There are five lifecycle methods associated with each [v9](../class/src/index.js~v9.html).[feed](../class/src/index.js~feed.html).
 Each lifecycle method executes at a different point in time while the current script is running.

     - [onOpen](../class/src/index.js~feed.html#instance-method-onOpen)([pMeta](../typedef/index.html#static-typedef-Meta))